ConvertAPI/docs/blog/convert-pdf-nodejs.md

 `npm install convertapi --save`

-Now let's create a folder inside our project's root directory called "files", and put our source files there.
+Now let's create a folder inside our project's root directory called "files", and put our documents there.
 You can also convert files by passing a file URL if the file is hosted on a server, for more information about file upload options please refer to [our docs](https://www.convertapi.com/doc/upload).
 In our example, we will place two files into the "Files" folder and convert from there.
 Let's add our styled cover page called "first-page.pdf" and a sample DOCX file that will appear as our PDF's content called "sample.docx".
 So our "Files" folder looks something like this: